KSDunne/whisper_riding_school/README.md

 ### What We Offer?

 States the four main services that Whisper Riding School offer through the website and the business.
-These are; 1. 'lessons', 2. 'education' of diverse horse riding disaplines, 3. 'advice on gear' and 4. 'boarding and livery'.
+These are; 1. 'lessons', 2. 'education' of diverse horse riding disciplines, 3. 'advice on gear' and 4. 'boarding and livery'.

 #### Responsive what we offer panels on mobile